Skip to main content

 Tasmanian devils

 In a Tasmanian winter, trips for families are best spent discovering the island's unique wildlife, and no visit would be complete without meeting one of its most iconic residents: the Tasmanian devil.
 While these nocturnal marsupials are most active in winter, sightings in the wild can be rare, so the best way to see them up close is to visit a wildlife sanctuary.
 Devils@Cradle's joey encounter offers a chance to meet cute young devils and even pat one.
-Near Hobart, Bonorong Wildlife Sanctuary's bite-size night tour lets you feed devils and other furry favourites like kangaroos and wombats in a small group setting.
+Near Hobart, a Bonorong Wildlife Sanctuary tour lets you feed devils and other furry favourites like kangaroos and wombats in a small group setting.

 A small penguin walks across a sandy beach with the ocean in the background.